A Case Study in Diagnostic Failure

 TSH: 5.72 mIU/L – Above optimal range

-Thyroglobulin Antibodies Results from Function Health - 176 IU/mL (Above Range)
+Thyroglobulin Antibodies Results from Function Health - 176 IU/mL (Elevated)

 Thyroglobulin Antibodies: 176 IU/mL – Elevated